 In general, a Sheriff is thought to be slightly higher in rank than a police officer, but this does not apply in places where police officers are given state wide authority.
 In this case, police officers and sheriffs then have the same rank and authority.

-There seems to be a social commradery among sheriffs and deputies, as there is for police officers and their units.
-Depending upon where you are, there is some competition or tension between Sheriffs and police officers.
+There seems to be a social comradery among sheriffs and deputies, as there is for police officers and their units.
+Depending upon where you are, there may be some competition or tension between Sheriffs and police officers.

 Deputy Sheriff Qualifications

 Qualifications for deputy sheriff positions will vary by county.
 Here are some general qualifications that are fairly standard across counties.